cloudmesh-community/book/chapters/faq.md

 every time I click on the View Raw in github, I get the most up to date version.

 I use ibooks on OSX, calibre is a good system on Windows and Linux, MS also has Microsoft Edge.
 However on Microsoft edge you will need the lates version which starts with 42

-## Spelling of notebook.md
+## Spelling of filenames in github

+Most of our scripts require proper spellingg including proper capitalization.
-The spelling of notebook.md is notebook.md
+The spelling of `notebook.md` is `notebook.md`

 not

-Notebook.md or NOTEBOOK.md or other spelling
+`Notebook.md` or `NOTEBOOK.md` or other spelling

 Please, correct if you did not use lower case

-The spelling of README.yml is README.yml and not
+The spelling of `README.yml` is` README.yml` and not

-README.md (which needs to be removed) or readme.yaml
+`README.md` (which needs to be removed) or `readme.yaml`

-please correct (if needed)
+please correct if needed.
+We will not grade any assignments if your README.yaml or notebook.md is misspelled or missing or is not following our simple format.

 ## How to open the epub from Github?

-If you see thw View Raw, you need to click on it.
+If you see thw `View Raw`, you need to click on it.
 It will download the file.
 Than you can open that.

 However, If you use edge or integrated your epub viewer in your